 Once you prepare a selling script that works for you, you'll never suffer any anxiety when calling on your sales prospects.
 ZERO ANXIETY.

 Using the right words is one of the best ways to warm up your sales prospects.

 Why take chances when you can choose the right words.

-A good selling-script when spoken, won't sound like a script.
+A good selling-script when prepared and practiced, won't sound like a script.
 If you doubt me - ask Daniel Day-Lewis.

 Now you know one of the secrets to achieving selling success - it starts with Selling Scripts.

 P.S. - B.T.W. - You may want to avoid these 32 phrases listed in my book, Selling Made Simple - 32 Things You Should Never Say During a Sales Call.